 In 1985, we really stepped up to the big league and opened our first branch in Sydney.
 With our client base having well and truly grown beyond WA farmers, another name change was in order.
 In 1994, we became the Bank of Western Australia and started trading under the name Bankwest.

 Aged 113, we joined the Commonwealth Bank Group and in 2008 became part of Australia’s largest provider of financial services.
-Not bad for a plucky, little bank that started out with just 2 people!
+Not bad for a plucky, little bank that started out with just two people!
 While we are now part of the establishment, we haven’t forgotten our no-nonsense farming past.
-We’ll do whatever it takes to make you happy.

 Historical facts were taken from “Horizons” by Ken Spillman.
 “Horizons” is a history of the Rural and Industries Bank of Western Australia and was published by the University of Western Australian Press for the R&I Bank in 1989.